 Mesothelioma Myth No. 2: I Can’t Afford an Attorney

 Perhaps you want to talk to a lawyer about your legal options, but you’re worried about the cost.
-In reality, it’s possible to speak with a qualified attorney without spending a dime.
+In reality, it’s possible to speak with a qualified lawyer without spending a dime.

 Most asbestos lawyers offer free consultations.
 Yes, free.
 This gives you a chance to find a lawyer you feel comfortable with, at no cost.